 A perfect cutting

-The best artisans from France and Switzerland, issued from Compagnons du Devoir and Meilleurs Ouvriers de France associations of highly skilled craftsmen, can finally cut the leather, put together, thread and sew the belt.
-The edges of the belt are sanded and coloured up to five times, the buckle hand-polished and covered with palladium.
-The lining is also made of leather.
+The best artisans from France and Switzerland, issued from Compagnons du Devoir and Meilleurs Ouvriers de France associations of highly skilled craftsmen, can finally cut the leather, put together, thread and sew the cardholder.
+The edges of the piece are sanded and coloured up to five times.
+The lining is made of leather.